Alexander V. Balatsky: Biography

 In 2011 Balatsky was appointed as a professor of theoretical condensed matter physics at Nordita in Stockholm.
 In 2014 he returned to the US to become Director of the new Institute for Functional Materials at Los Alamos.

 Work

-Balatsky is known for his contributions to the theory of High-temperature superconductivity, and mechanism of superconducting paring known as Spin Fluctuation Theory.
+Balatsky is known for his contributions to the theory of High-temperature superconductivity, and mechanism of superconducting pairing known as Spin Fluctuation Theory.

 According to this theory, the pairing wave function of the cuprate HTS should have a dx2-y2 symmetry.
 The same spin fluctuation mechanism is likely responsible for the superconducting pairing in Heavy fermion superconductors and in Fe based superconductors.